FAQ A to Z

 Can I change the appearance of my University website?

 University websites are created to meet the corporate visual identity.
 When using University of Adelaide templates, the text and headings will automatically be formatted according to the corporate styles.
-Please contact Online Media before making style changes.
+Please contact the Web Team before making style changes.

 Can I copy text from a word document into my webpage?